zalando/tech-radar/README.md

 The visualization is based on [protovis](http://mbostock.github.io/protovis/) and was originally developed by [Brett Dargan](https://github.com/bdargan/techradar).

+The layout has been optimized to make the chart and explanations fit on an A4 sheet (double-sided).

 ## Cool, how can I create my own?

 Create a google doc with the following columns: